Sonos Arc Ultra vs Samsung HW-Q990D: which Dolby Atmos soundbar should you buy?

 The Q990D is impressively dynamic and handles big shifts in volume with aplomb.
 It’s pretty good at low-level dynamics, too.
 Dialogue is always clear, even during busy scenes, and it picks out fine details amid the chaos very well.

 With music, it does a very good job of spreading a stereo feed across the system's 11.1.4 channels.
-"Played in this way, music sounds full-bodied, dynamic and clear, and some will enjoy hearing their favourite tracks converted to a fairly Atmos-like presentation," we say in our review.
-Switch to stereo in Standard mode, and there is decent clarity, energy and tonal balance, but it's not quite as musical as the original Sonos Arc.
+"Played in this way, music sounds full-bodied, dynamic and clear, and some will enjoy hearing their favourite tracks converted to a fairly Atmos-like presentation," we said in our review.
+Switch to stereo in Standard mode, and there is decent clarity, energy and tonal balance, but it's not quite as musical as the Sonos Arc Ultra.

 Finally, Q-Symphony does as it promises, widening the soundstage and enhancing the dialogue to be more easily comprehended.

-This is going to be an interesting one.
-The Ultra is the better looker, and should sync seamlessly with other Sonos devices.
+The Ultra is the better looker, and syncs seamlessly with other Sonos devices.
 But then The Q990D has an abundance of wireless technologies, not to mention two HDMI 2.1 sockets.
-The Ultra promises game-changing Atmos sound from a package that is actually smaller than the original Arc.
-If Sonos can deliver on that promise, it could be a proper barnstormer of a soundbar.
+The Ultra makes the Award-winning Arc sound a little tame, but can't fill a room to the same extent as the HW-Q990D.

 MORE:

-Sonos Arc Ultra vs Sonos Arc: how do the Dolby Atmos soundbars compare?
+Sonos Arc Ultra vs Sonos Arc: which Dolby Atmos soundbar is better?

 Looking to test your soundbar or system?
 These are the best Dolby Atmos test scenes